Make your voice heard

 APS's Methane Emissions report

-APS reports provide compelling information and analysis on pressing policy issues, advance diversity, equity, and inclusion in physics, examine physic's impact on the economy, and give an account of the organization's initiatives.
+APS reports provide compelling information and analysis on pressing policy issues, broaden participation in physics, examine physic's impact on the economy, and give an account of the organization's initiatives.

 Two APS members at Congressional Visits Day 2024